The Hannibal Lecter pizza would go well with some fava beans and a nice chianti.

 Catching up for a quick lunch with a friend, I found myself back at the Little Italy Food Hall, scanning its several restaurant counters for something we can agree on.
 As often happens in such a situation, we settled on pizza.

-550 W Date Street, Little Italy
+550 W Date Street, San Diego

 That would be Ambrogio15, a Pacific Beach eatery that expanded over here with its Milan-inspired, organic flour pizzas, baked in a red dome pizza oven.
 Whereas American-style pizza spots would struggle to produce a “quick lunch,” Ambrogio’s pies take little time to cook, because their crusts are exceedingly thin.